MN1 MONGOLIASEARCH TOUR

 In the capital city and surrounding areas, we use buses and minivans as required.
 Outside of the capital region there are few paved roads; most roads are graded dirt tracks that are often bumpy, and dusty or muddy.
-In the Gobi, Russian built 4x4 minivans do the job (no aircon).
-To Harhorin we will likely be in a 50-seater, again no aircon (open windows make it perfectly comfortable).
+In the Gobi and Hovsgol, Russian built 4x4 minivans do the job (no air-con - open windows make it perfectly comfortable).
 Flights via scheduled local carriers.

 All efforts are made to ensure that vehicles are in excellent condition, though punctures and weather may cause delays and require patience.
 Nonetheless such overland expeditions provide the chance to experience the vast landscapes of Mongolia with the flexibility to stop and meet local families along the route.
 We have numerous walking tours and visit several sites that are LARGE with steps and uneven surfaces.
 Porters are generally available at hotels/gers but you must be able to manage with your baggage at airports.